How Long Does Direct Deposit Take?

 Is Direct Deposit Instant?

-Although the process is fast, you might not be able to access your funds instantly.
-In many cases, you can withdraw the funds the same day they were received, but in other cases, you might not be able to access it until the next business day.
+Although direct deposit is nearly instantaneous, you might not have access to the funds immediately.
+You can typically withdraw the money the same day it hits your account, but in some cases, you may not be able to access it until the following business day.

 - Bank of America